datacite/schema-docs/docs/properties/mandatory/property_resourcetype.rst

 Free-format text.
 The recommended content is a single term of some detail so that a pair can be formed with the resourceTypeGeneral subproperty.
 For example, a resourceType of “Census Data” paired with a resourceTypeGeneral of “Dataset” yields “Dataset/Census Data”.

-Note that Schema 4.4 includes a new set of resourceTypeGeneral values for various text-type publications.

 *Sub-properties:*

 .. contents:: :local: